DANS-KNAW/dans-dev-tools/README.md

 DESCRIPTION
 -----------
-A set of scripts around the [exec-maven-plugin], that allow you run your DANS module locally from witin the Maven project.
+A set of scripts around the [exec-maven-plugin], that allow you run your DANS module locally from within the Maven project.
 Each DANS module should contain two directories immediately under the project root, that are ignored by git:

 * `data/` - to store temporary test data that you use when test-driving your module.
-* `etc/` - to store configuration files to use for you local test-driving sessions.
+* `etc/` - to store configuration files to use for you local test-driving sessions (**only new style projects**).
-* `home/cfg/` - to store configuration files to use for you local test-driving sessions (**LEGACY: will be phased out**.)
+* `home/cfg/` - to store configuration files to use for you local test-driving sessions (**LEGACY: will be phased out**).

 Note that there are two sets of scripts, `start*.sh` and `run*.sh`.
-They both have the same objective but expect slightly different project layout.
-They will fail in the other type of project, for example `start.sh`, when used in a legacy project, will fail with the message: "ERROR: this project contains a 'home' directory.
+They both have the same objective but expect slightly different project layouts.
+They will fail in the other type of project, for example `start.sh`, when used in a legacy project, will fail with the message:

+> ERROR: this project contains a 'home'  directory.
 It is probably a legacy project.
-Use the run-*.sh scripts instead."
+Use the run-*.sh scripts instead.

 That is, if the project already contains the `home` directory, if it is a fresh clone that was not initialized with `run-reset-env.sh` the failure may give a more obscure message.

 ### `start*.sh` scripts